Why do I need genetic counseling?

 Do I need a referral to make an appointment?

 No, you do not need a referral to make an appointment.
-However, it will be ideal to provide all relevant medical records prior to your consultation, and it is often easier if I have a relationship with your reproductive medicine provider.
-Please let me know if I can reach out to your healthcare team.
+However, it will be ideal to provide all relevant medical records prior to your consultation, and it is often easier if we have a relationship with your reproductive medicine provider.
+Please let us know if we can reach out to your healthcare team.

 What do I need for my consultation?